tunefull/tunefull.github.io/docs/personas/persona-1.md

    * She then logs in her credentials from the home page.

-   * She clicks on her feed to see what her friends are posting.
+   * She clicks on her TuneFull feed to see what her friends are posting.

-   * Upon clicking a music clip posted by her neighbor she is presented with the song title, artist, and album.

-   * She enjoys the sweet sounds of Duke Ellington for 30 seconds.
+   * Upon clicking a music clip posted by her neighbor she enjoys the sweet sounds of Duke Ellington for 30 seconds.

    * After listening to an embedded sound bite she has a new appreciation for jazz and promptly texts her neighbor.